mhaugrud/msumcspy/_sources/Debugging/HowtoAvoidDebugging.rst

 2.  **Start Small**  It is tempting to sit down and crank out an entire program at once.
 But, when the program -- inevitably -- does not work, you have a myriad of options for things that might be wrong.
 Where to start?
     Where to look first?
 How to figure out what went wrong?
 I'll get to that in the next section.
 So, start with something really small.
-Maybe just two lines and then make sure that runs ok.
-Hitting the run button is quick and easy, and gives you immediate feedback about whether what you have just done is ok or not.
+Maybe just two lines and then make sure that runs.
+Hitting the run button is quick and easy.
+It gives you immediate feedback about whether what you have just done works or not.
    Another immediate benefit of having something small working is that you have something to turn in.
 Turning in a small, incomplete program, is almost always better than nothing.